Personal Tax Return Frequently Asked Questions

 Registering for a CRA My Account gives you secure, online access to your personal or business tax information.
 Having a CRA account helps you stay informed, manage your taxes efficiently, and ensures you don’t miss important deadlines or benefits.
 You can:

 Providing access allows us to prepare your taxes accurately and efficiently while reducing the risk of errors or missing information.
-We request CRA authorizations to:
+We request CRA authorization to:

 The process begins when you complete the Intake Form and authorize Tax Calgary as your representative with the CRA.
 We then: